16lim21/Image-Splicing/README.md

         3. splice_masks: Masks for the corresponding spliced real image

 To change this, change image and directory paths in the code.

+In line 132: change maximum and minimum scaling numbers to preference